plasma4/plasma4/README.md

 Hello, it's me: weird programmer, I know.

 You're likely looking for my main website ([right here](https://plasma4.github.io/my-site/)).
-I program mostly in JavaScript, although I have dabbled in other programming languages like Java, JavaScript, C/C++, and Python.
+I program mostly in JavaScript, although I have dabbled in other programming languages like Java, C/C++, and Python.

+I've also been the first person to fix the [Magix mod for NeverEnding Legacy](https://plasma4.github.io/my-site/), which is a popular mod of a somewhat played game.

 I've made:
 * [An interactive fractal viewer](https://plasma4.github.io/my-site/fractal.html)